Posterior Sampling for Continuing Environments: Introduction

 \section{Introduction}

 A reinforcement learning (RL) agent is faced with the task of interacting with an unknown environment while trying to maximize the total reward accrued over time.
-The environment is commonly modeled as a Markov Decision Process (MDP), with the transition dynamics hidden from the agent.
-A core challenge in RL is how to balance the fundamental tradeoff: when taking exploratory actions, the agent learns better estimates of the underlying dynamics, but exploiting the knowledge obtained so far may result in higher immediate return.
+A core challenge in RL is how to balance the fundamental tradeoff: when taking exploratory actions, the agent accrues more knowledge about the unknown environment, but exploiting the knowledge obtained so far may result in higher immediate return.

-A growing literature builds on Thompson sampling \cite{Thompson1933ONTL, Russo2018ATO} to develop randomized approaches to exploration \cite{Osband2013MoreER, Osband2016RVF, Osband2016BootstrappedDQN}.
+A growing literature builds on Thompson sampling \citep{Thompson1933ONTL, Russo2018ATO} to develop randomized approaches to exploration \citep{Osband2013MoreER, Osband2016RVF, Osband2016BootstrappedDQN}.
 While these approaches have proved to be effective, they have largely been limited to episodic environments.
 In particular, the {\it modus oparandi} involves randomly sampling a new policy, which aims to maximize expected return in a statistically plausible model of the environment, immediately before the start of each episode, and following that policy throughout the episode.
-For example, bootstrapped DQN \cite{Osband2016BootstrappedDQN} maintains an ensemble that approximates the posterior distribution of the optimal action value function $Q_*$ and, before each $\ell$th episode, samples a random element $\hat{Q}_\ell$.
+For example, bootstrapped DQN \citep{Osband2016BootstrappedDQN} maintains an ensemble that approximates the posterior distribution of the optimal action value function $Q_*$ and, before each $\ell$th episode, samples a random element $\hat{Q}_\ell$.
 Then, a greedy policy with respect to $\hat{Q}_\ell$ is executed.